belgattitude/nextjs-monorepo-example/README.md

 # Monorepo guide

-> Fair monorepo starter with modern tooling 🔹 Not a boilerplate 🔹 Pick your recipes🔹 Nextjs oriented
+> Fair monorepo example with modern tooling 🔹 Not a boilerplate 🔹 Pick your recipes🔹 Nextjs oriented
 > but not limited to 🔹 Tuned for greener CI 🔹 PNPM based 🔹
 > Easy DX based on typescript [path aliases](https://www.typescriptlang.org/tsconfig#paths) (scalable later) 🔹
 > Why ?
 See here.